 Other uses

 The high-powered lightweight engine in the Hayabusa lends itself to non-motorcycle applications.
 The Westfield Megabusa is an English sports car, based on the Lotus Seven, which uses the Hayabusa engine.[11]
-The engine has also been used in Smart two-seater city cars (Smart Diablo), although these have only been experimental conversions, not production mo
+The engine has also been used in Smart two-seater city cars (Smart Diablo), although these have only been experimental conversions, not production models.

 No comments: